PEACE Grants – Request for Letters of Intent

 - Project description including:

-- Brief description of the methodological approach (e.g., population, procedures, analysis; 700 words maximum)
+- Brief description of the methodological approach, including population, procedures, and analysis (500 words maximum)

-- Significance and potential impact of the work (300 words maximum)
+- Significance and potential impact of the work, and relevance to the contemplative sciences (200 words maximum)

 - Abbreviated CVs or NIH-style biosketches of key personnel (3 pages maximum per biosketch)

-All applicants will receive email notification by mid-June as to whether they have been selected to submit a full proposal.
+All applicants will receive email notification by mid-May as to whether they have been selected to submit a full proposal.
 If selected to submit a full proposal, a detailed request for proposals (RFP) will be sent to you at that time.
-Proposals for the $25,000 level will be 6 single-spaced pages maximum and the $100,000 level will be 12 single-spaced pages (excluding appendices and references).
-Full proposals will be due August 30, 2017; grantees will be announced in November 2017.
+Proposals for the $25,000 level will be 6 single-spaced pages maximum, and the $100,000 level will be 12 single-spaced pages, each including figures, tables, and references (excluding appendices).
+Full proposals will be due August 3, 2018; grantees will be announced in November.